Healey hiring effort “very intense”

-BOSTON (State House News Service) – Closer now to her swearing-in than to when she was elected, Gov.-elect Maura Healey said Thursday that she is continuing to work on picking people to join her team.
+BOSTON (SHNS) – Closer now to her swearing-in than to when she was elected, Gov.-elect Maura Healey said Thursday that she is continuing to work on picking people to join her team.

 During a visit to the State House, Healey was asked if she would be open to keeping any members of Gov. Charlie Baker’s administration as Cabinet secretaries.
 The governor-elect said she and Lt.
 Gov.-elect Kim Driscoll are “all about identifying the right people for these jobs, the best people for these jobs.”